My dear church going, elementary school teacher mom is responsible for me being Buddhist.

 When someone I know, or friend of a friend dies, I turn the prayer wheels to help insure an auspricious reincarnation.
 Something I did when my son Coleman died.
 But that’s another story...

 Covid changed damn near everything.
 Neither His Holiness nor I travel as much or as casually as before.
-My bucket list is attending the Kalachakra conductd by the Dalai Lama.
+My bucket list is attending the Kalachakra conductd by the Dalai Lama or failing that His Holiness the Karmapa.
 I had two chances but life intervened.
-Watching his current vidoe prsentations is odd because I’m so used to hearing Thubten Jinpa do the translation from Tibetan to English.
+A more realistic ambition is spending time in Dharamsala.
+Watching his current video prsentations is odd because I’m so used to hearing Thubten Jinpa do the translation from Tibetan to English.
 Not only is he a former monk and world renown Buddhist scholar in his own right, the interaction between the two of them is do intimate and fluid that I have a hard time listening to any other lotsawa (translator).